IndustrialShields/arduino-Tools40/README.md

 Tools40 implements some common functions and modules on industrial environment firmwares for Arduino based devices.

+***Both ModbusTCPMaster and ModbusTCPSlave are only available for Industrial Shields devices, but you can modify them to be used in other Arduino devices***

 ## Gettings started

 ### Prerequisites